AsahiLinux/docs/Tethered-Boot-Setup-(For-Developers).md

 curl https://alx.sh | sh
 ```

 Follow the prompts to choose your desired installation mode.
-You can opt to install the Desktop or Minimal images (which will get you an Arch Linux ARM based rootfs), or the UEFI only option to get just m1n1+u-boot, which will boot UEFI executables off of a USB drive (or off of the internal storage, once installed).
+You can opt to install one of the Fedora Asahi Remix images, or the UEFI only option to get just m1n1+u-boot, which will boot UEFI executables off of a USB drive (or off of the internal storage, once installed).
 Installation of your preferred rootf/kernel is left as an exercise for the reader in that case.

 Alternatively, if you enable expert mode in the installer, you can opt to install m1n1 in tethered-only proxy mode.
 In this case, you can skip the next section, as your m1n1 will already (unconditionally) boot in proxy mode.